Court / Presiding Judge

 Second Review: Court of Cassation/Judge Hamdy Abul Kheir

-In September 2014, Prosecutor-General Hisham Barakat referred former president Muhammad Morsi and 10 other defendants on charges of illegally obtaining copies of intelligence reports on the armed forces plans and intending to deliver the documents to the Qatari network Al Jazeera.
+In September 2014, Prosecutor-General Hisham Barakat referred former president Muhammad Morsi (who was still alive at the time) and 10 other defendants.
 In May and June 2016, the court issued its sentence.
 In September 2017, the Court of Cassation issued a decision on its review of the case.

-On first review and in May 2016, the court preliminarily referred six of the defendants to the Grand Mufti of Egypt for possible death sentences.
+On first review in May 2016, the court preliminarily referred six of the defendants to the Mufti for possible death sentences.
 In June 2016, Morsi, his personal secretary, and his office manager were sentenced to life in prison.
 The six initial death sentences were confirmed.
-All of the aforementioned defendants received an additional 15-year jail sentence.
-Finally, two other defendants were sentenced to 15 years in prison and one of the two defendants was slammed with an additional fine.
+All of the aforementioned defendants received additional 15-year jail sentences.
+Finally, two other defendants were sentenced to 15 years in prison and one of the two defendants was handed an additional fine.
 Upon second review of the case, the Court of Cassation upheld Morsi’s life sentence, but canceled the additional 15-year jail term he had been handed; it also amended some of the other sentences.

 Summary of Reasoning